openafs-contrib/openafs-robotest/README.md

 configured on the test machine.
 The NOPASSWD sudo option must be set to allow the command `afsutil` to be run with sudo without a password.

 Python 2.6 or 2.7 must be present.
-Install the `python-xml` and `python-pip` packages using your system's package manager.
+Install the `python-pip` packages using your system's package manager.
 On Debian based systems, this is done with the command:

-    $ sudo apt-get install python-xml python-pip
+    $ sudo apt-get install python-pip

 Install the `Robotframework` and `argparse` Python packages using the `pip'
 command: